jakekausler/Kingmaker-Kingdom-Rules-Parsing/Leadership Roles.md

 item(
 # Viceroy[[Viceroy]]
 -
-The Viceroy plans and implements the kingdom’s expansion and development, both in its territories and its settlements.
+The Viceroy plans and implements the kingdom’s expansion and development, both in its territories and its <<settlements|Settlement-Rules>>.
 They manage the infrastructure of the nation, overseeing major capital improvements and growing the networks that connect the hinterlands with the cities at the nation’s heart, helping keep the kingdom moving and growing.
 -
 **Key Ability** Economy